Last updated April 14th, 2019.

-However, most places in Asia don’t allow foreign real estate ownership.
-You can almost always lease property on a long-term basis of between 50 to 99 years.
-Getting true, freehold ownership is harder as a foreign investor though.
+However, most Asian countries don’t allow foreign real estate ownership.
+You can often lease property on a long-term basis of between 50 to 99 years.
+But getting true, freehold ownership remains very difficult as a foreign investor.

-That being the case, below is a list of five countries in Asia where foreign property ownership is possible.
+With that being said, here is a list of five countries in Asia where foreign property ownership is possible.

 Keep mind that I’ll only mention places which are worthy of investment.
-Sure, you can own property in Taiwan on a freehold basis.
-But why would you want to?
+Sure, you can own real estate in Taiwan on a freehold basis.
+Why would you want to though?

-Thailand, along with everywhere else in this article, allows foreigners to own freehold condo units under their own name.
-Buyers must follow some regulations yet things are fairly straightforward for the most part.
+Thailand, along with everywhere else in this article, lets foreigners own freehold condominium units under their own name.
+Although buyers must closely follow some regulations, things are pretty straightforward for the most part.

-First, foreigners can only own up to 49% of the total floor space in a single condominium building.
+First off, foreigners may only own up to 49% of the total floor space in a single condo building in Thailand.

-Breaking this rule is hard in reality – Thailand doesn’t have many condos which even approach the 49% threshold.
-You’re probably safe unless you’re looking at resort areas like Pattaya, or are buying into a project heavily marketed toward foreigners.
+Breaking this rule is hard in reality – Thailand does not have many condos that even approach this 49% threshold.
+You’re probably safe unless you’re looking at resort areas such as Pattaya.
+Or if you’re otherwise buying into a project that’s heavily marketed toward foreign investors.

 Second, all money used to purchase real estate must be transferred into Thailand as foreign currency and converted into Thai baht at a Thai bank.

 This isn’t a big deal.
-However, make sure to carefully check your wire transfer forms when buying a condo in Thailand.
-You’ll need to transfer all over again, wasting precious time and money, if your sending bank does the currency exchange rather instead of a Thai bank.
+However, make sure to check your wire transfer forms very carefully when buying a condo in Thailand.
+You would have transfer all over again, wasting precious time and money if your sending bank does the currency exchange rather than a Thai bank.

 Cambodia is the least developed yet fastest-growing nation on this list.
-A rare mix of sustainable, rapid growth and business-friendly policies makes Cambodia one of the best frontier markets in the world.
+A rare combination of sustainable, rapid growth and business-friendly laws makes Cambodia among the top frontier market economies in the world.

 You can buy a condo in Cambodia on a freehold basis as a foreigner.
 It’s done through a strata title, which effectively gives the owner rights to the piece of sky their property is situated upon.
 Newer condominium buildings are usually based on strata titles.